Acoustic foam

-A close-up image of acoustic foam.
+A close-up image of polyurethane acoustic foam.

 Acoustic foam is an open-celled foam used for acoustic treatment.
 It attenuates airborne sound-waves, reducing their amplitude, for the purposes of noise reduction or noise control.
 The energy is dissipated as heat.
-Acoustic foam can be made in several different colors, sizes, and thickness.
+Acoustic foam is primarily made from petroleum-based polyurethane, though some types use melamine.
+The foam can be made in several different colors, sizes, and thicknesses.

-Acoustic foam can be attached to walls, ceilings, doors, and other features of a room to control noise-levels, vibration, and echoes.

-Many acoustic foam products are treated with dyes and/or fire retardants.
+Acoustic foam is often used in recording studios, home cinemas, or nightclubs to control noise, vibrations, and echoes.
+The foam can be attached to walls, ceilings, doors, and other features of a room.
+Due to its oil-based character, acoustic foam can be flammable, and has been associated with several fire disasters.
+To mitigate this risk, many acoustic foam products are treated with fire retardants.

 Uses

 The objective of acoustic foam is to improve or change a room's sound qualities by controlling residual sound through absorption.
 This purpose requires strategic placement of acoustic foam panels on walls, ceilings, floors and other surfaces.
 Proper placement can help effectively manage resonance within the room and help give the room the desired sonic qualities.

 Acoustic enhancement

 The objective of acoustic foam is to enhance the sonic properties of a room by effectively managing unwanted reverberations.
 For this reason, acoustic foam is often used in restaurants, performance spaces, and recording studios.
 Acoustic foam is also often installed in large rooms with large, reverberative surfaces like gymnasiums, places of worship, theaters, and concert halls where excess reverberation is prone to arise.
 The purpose is to reduce, but not eliminate, resonance within the room.
 In unmanaged spaces without acoustic foam or similar sound absorbing materials, sound waves reflect off of surfaces and continue to bounce around in the room.
 When a wave encounters a change in acoustic impedance, such as hitting a solid surface, acoustic reflections transpire.
 These reflections will occur many times before the wave becomes inaudible.
 Reflections can cause acoustic problems such as phase summation and phase cancellation.
 A new complex wave originates when the direct source wave coincides with the reflected waves.
 This complex wave will change the frequency response of the source material.